Get connected to get ahead

 You know where to look for connections, but who should you network with in the first place?
 Different types of people can offer you different kinds of support in your career, so it's wise to keep your network vast.

 When you first think of networking, you think of networking with other people in your industry ‒ and rightly so.
-These are the like-minded workers who work in your field who could eventually connect you with the relevant professionals who can help you make waves in your career.
+These are the like-minded workers who could eventually connect you with the relevant professionals who can help you make waves in your career.
 Not to mention, they can teach you as well.

-You are most likely to find these people at industry-specific conferences or online groups dedicated to your field.
+You're most likely to find these people at industry-specific conferences or in online groups dedicated to your field.